openpmix/prrte/src/tools/prte/prte-map.1.md

 Means that

 ```
-Rank 0 runs on node aa, bound to logical package 1, cores 0-2.
+Rank 0 runs on node aa, bound to logical package 1, cores 10-12 (the 0th through 2nd cores on that package).
-Rank 1 runs on node bb, bound to logical package 0, cores 0 and 1.
+Rank 1 runs on node bb, bound to logical package 0, cores 0, 1, and 4.
 Rank 2 runs on node cc, bound to logical cores 1 and 2.
 ```
--->

 The hostnames listed above are "absolute," meaning that actual resolvable hostnames are specified.
 However, hostnames can also be specified as